nosyda/nosyda.github.io/airbnb_dataset_analysis_project.md

   <img src="images/airbnb_dataset_analysis_image_reduced.jpg?raw=true"/>

 **Project description:**
-<br> The objective will be to load the data, clean and format it, before exploring and analyzing it. </br>
+<br> The objective will be to load the data, clean and format it, before exploring and analyzing it.</br>

-<br> Here is the purpose of the analysis: </br>
+Here is the purpose of the analysis:

 - <b> Price difference between the type of rent </b>
 <br><i> Is the average price difference between "entire home" and "private room" properties significant? </i>